FJvdPol/folkert-framework/README.md

 Current version: 1.1

-version 1.1: Changed the framework to listen to classes for default buttons and forms instead of the elements form and button version 1.0: Start version
+* version 1.1: Changed the framework to listen to classes for default buttons and forms instead of the elements form and button.
+* version 1.0: Finished up the framework

 ## Authors